Advanced

 • status: The note status (none, active, onHold, completed, dropped).

 5. update-note: Update an existing note in the database.
+Only the fields you provide will be updated; omitted fields remain unchanged.

 • Required inputs: